Carving wood

 Wood Grain

-Wood is composed of longitudinal cells lying parallel to each other and running in a roughly straight direction from the roots of the tree to the leaf canopy.
+Wood is composed of longitudinal cells lying roughly parallel to each other and running in a direction from the roots of the tree to the leaf canopy.

-Note: The grain in a board doesn't always follow the parallel sides of the board.
+The wood grain in a board doesn't always follow the parallel sides of a board.
 It often angles slightly up or down, or can even take unexpected dips and curves.
-So when carving, you may have to change direction of the chisel to keep the wood from splintering.
-Cutting cross grain, at about a 45 degree angel, can help solve this problem.
+So when carving, you may have to change the direction the chisel is taking in order to keep the wood from splintering.

 Carving with the grainCarving against the grain